vcastilh/translation-noahMakefile/src/_posts/2020-3-13-codam-home.md

 In order to collaborate with your peers, screen sharing could be useful.
 For this you can use the "Start a call" button at the top right of any slack channel.
 Anyone who is in that channel can join your call.
-One person can share their screen at a time and everyone call draw on that screen to e.g. point to code.
+One person can share their screen at a time and everyone can draw on that screen to e.g. point to code.

  > [More info](https://slack.com/intl/en-nl/help/articles/115003498363-Slack-Calls--the-basics)